 After a week in Israel I have fallen in love with the cauliflower all over again.
 I had it for breakfast, roasted with tahini, and for dinner stir-fried in a onion and tahini sauce, with pomegranate seeds (I will try and recreate that recipe soon).
-Here I have made a yummy salad, courtesy of Israeli Ottolenghi (he knows ALL about the humble cauliflower), so I am unashamedly nicking this recipe from him.
-He would be pleased!
-Its very easy and unusually for him has few ingredients!
+Here I have made a yummy salad, its very easy and unusually has few ingredients!
 This was extra special as I used the olive oil I bought in Bethlehem.

 Serves 2-4 as a side dish